 Please contact any member of our staff if you need assistance at any time regarding your children (or for any other con-related matter).
 Above all else, we want to help you and yours have the best possible convention, and will do whatever we can to make that happen.

 In-Tow Badges: If you've come to the convention with a nongaming child (or other person who is not interested in playing our official games, but just wants to look at the dealer's room and so on), they can get an "In Tow" badge.
 Our Games Registration system will not accept this badge, but the badge will allow entrance into almost all the other convention areas.
 These are free.
-If your child decides he/she wants to play some official games after all, come to the Registration Desk to upgrade it.
+If your child decides they want to play some official games after all, come to the Registration Desk to upgrade it.